atnakayrus/shared_commute/README.md

 - **Real-Time Route Matching**: Matches rides based on origin, destination, and travel time.
 - **Google Maps Integration**: Displays routes and calculates distance in real time.
 - **Ride Details**: View ride-sharing options, including driver details and seat availability.
+- **In App Chatting**: Users can chat among themselves and can plan their rides conveniently.

 ---